Get This Information Before Committing to Business Partners

 Discuss with one another what you think your strengths in running the business will be.
 Though it will probably turn out that each of you will have different strengths that you didn’t know you had, it’s still important to carve out the obvious strengths you’re aware of in order to know which areas of the business will be enhanced as a result.

-You want to have as few surprises as possible when you decide to be business partners with someone.
-Read as much as you can from the latest entrepreneurial websites so that you minimize any and all risks that are involved.
+You want to have as few surprises as possible when you decide to become a business partner with someone.